VoyagerVisionSystems/AutoFlusher/README.md

 I strongly recommend to install "closed source" version of the project if yu are a regular user.

-Every setup includes a wizard installed with converted and compiled program + UI.
+Every setup includes a wizard installer with converted and compiled program + UI.